 The role of supervision is to develop best practice and the lived experience skill set.

-My approach to peer perspective supervision is to promote open discussion, curiosity, self-development, confidence and the development of one’s own moral compass in relation to peer values.
+My approach to peer perspective supervision is to promote self-reflection, open discussion, curiosity, self-development, confidence and the development of one’s own moral compass in relation to consumer peer values and principles.

 I endeavour to put the supervisee at the steering wheel of all conversation, establish a warm, genuine, trusting and open relationship, focus on strengths and one’s unique talents that they bring to the role, recognise that learning is mutual and reciprocal, and respect the lived experience of both people in the relationship in a harmonious way.

-My practice is informed by IPS principles and a humanistic approach.
+My practice is informed by Consumer Perspective Supervision training, IPS values and principles and a humanistic approach.
 I am motivated by a desire to see people grow, and the success and expansion of lived experience workers across the mental health space.

 Most sessions to be conducted via zoom